nixworks/public/news/2011/02/14/README.md

 ##### Julian Assange
 ### [Julian Assange's mother criticises leading figures in the U.S. government who called for her son's assassination on television, and expresses concerns that her son is being targeted by an American fatwa similar to the one brought against the writer Salman Rushdie in 1989. ](/news/2011/02/14/julian-assange-s-mother-criticises-leading-figures-in-the-u-s-government-who-called-for-her-son-s-assassination-on-television-and-expresse.md)
-_Context: Salman Rushdie, ''The Satanic Verses'' controversy, Julian Assange, fatwa_
+_Context: fatwa, Salman Rushdie, Julian Assange, ''The Satanic Verses'' controversy_

 ##### Revolutionary Armed Forces of Colombia
 ### [The FARC organisation in Colombia releases a fourth hostage in the past week. ](/news/2011/02/14/the-farc-organisation-in-colombia-releases-a-fourth-hostage-in-the-past-week.md)